Membership Roster by Seat Channel Islands National Marine Sanctuary Advisory Council

 Commander Ariel Berrios assumed the duties as Sector Los Angeles - Long Beach Chief of Response in July, 2022.
 He is responsible for all search and rescue, maritime law enforcement, port and waterways security, living marine resources and maritime environmental response operations in an area stretching more than 350 miles along the California coast, from north of Morro Bay and south to San Clemente, out to 200 miles offshore, and includes the nation’s largest port complex.
 He also serves as Search and Rescue Mission Coordinator and oversees eight patrol boats and three multi-mission small boat stations that patrol the Channel Islands National Marine Sanctuary.

-Living Marine Resources Officer, District Eleven
+Living Marine Resource Officer, District Eleven

 Email: nazere.c.jones@uscg.mil